Waterloo (1970 film): Plot

 In the aftermath of the 1814 campaign, French Emperor Napoleon Bonaparte is forced to abdicate at the demand of his marshals.
-Exiled to Elba with 1,000 men, Napoleon escapes after a year and once more rallies the French to his side.
+Exiled to Elba with 1,000 men, Napoleon makes his return to France after 10 months and in his march towards Paris, the French rally enthusiastically to his side.
 King Louis XVIII flees, and the European powers declare war once again.
 In Brussels during the Duchess of Richmond's ball, the Duke of Wellington is warned of Napoleon's march into Belgium, tactically driving a wedge between the British and Prussian armies.
 Wellington, in consulting with his staff, elects to halt Napoleon at Waterloo.

 At Quatre-Bras, Marshal Ney fights the British to a draw, whereas Napoleon defeats the Prussians at Ligny.
 Ney rides to Napoleon to deliver his report, but in doing so has allowed Wellington to withdraw his still intact forces.
 Napoleon commands Grouchy to lead 30,000 men against the Prussians to prevent their rejoining the British, whilst Napoleon will command his remaining troops against Wellington.

 On 18 June 1815, the Battle of Waterloo commences with initial cannon fire from the French.
 Napoleon launches teasing attacks against Wellington's flanks at Hougoumont and La Haye Sainte, though Wellington refuses to divert his main force.
 General Picton is sent to plug a gap when a Dutch brigade is routed, and though successful he is killed in doing so.
 Ponsonby also leads a cavalry charge against the French cannon but becomes isolated from the main allied force and is cut down by French lancers.

 Troops spotted emerging from the east are worryingly assumed to be Grouchy by Wellington, and Blücher to Napoleon.
 Suffering from stomach pain, Napoleon momentarily withdraws and leaves Ney in command.
 Simultaneously, the order is given to allied troops to retire 100 paces, which Ney incorrectly interprets as a withdrawal.

 Ney leads a cavalry charge against the British but is repelled with casualties by infantry squares.
 Despite this, the battle still wages much in Napoleon's favour; La Haye Sainte falls to the French, and Napoleon ultimately decides to send the Imperial Guard to deliver the decisive blow.

 During their advance, Maitland's 1st Foot Guards, who were lying in tall grass, deliver a devastating point-blank volley against the Imperial Guard, repulsing them with heavy casualties.
 At the same time, Blücher arrives in the field.
 For the first time in its history the Imperial Guard breaks, and the battle is won by the Allied forces.

 That evening after the battle, Wellington is seen observing the thousands of casualties on the field.
 Napoleon, having survived the battle, is urged to flee at the pleas of his marshals.